 Photo Credit: Danny Navarro

 It’s also the center of Cuban-American heritage, and has been called the “Capital of Latin America”.
-Lebron James took his talents here, why don’t you?
+This Florida city is known for being a “melting pot” with many cultural influences from its the Caribbean, Haitian and Hispanic residents.

 Now, in the words of Will Smith, Welcome to Miami!